The OpenGTS Project Follow us on

 top

-32) After logging-in, selecting any menu option logs me out again.
+G.7) After logging-in, selecting any menu option logs me out again. [_]

 If everytime you log-in and select a menu option, it always logs you out and displays the login page again, then the most likely reason is that your client browser is not accepting cookies from the server.
 The GTS server uses client-side cookies to maintain session state.
 If cookies are disabled, the server is not able to determine that the user has logged-in.
 To correct this, configure your client browser to accept cookies from the server providing the GTS service.